fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 *30) What is a module?
 What is a mixin?
 When would a module be useful?
 What is namespacing?*
 A module is a series of methods that can be mixed into a class, such that objects instantiated from that class also gain access to methods from that module.
 This is achieved by using the `include ModuleName` keyword in a class definition.
 Note that we cannot instantiate objects from modules - we can only mix in the module methods into a class, and instantiate an object directly from that class.

-It is useful in that classes can only inherit from a single superclass, whereas classes can mix in methods from any number of modules, so modules are useful from the perspective of being able to introduce common methods into unrelated classes that do not share a common hierarchical inheritance chain.
+Modules are useful in that classes can only inherit from a single superclass, whereas classes can mix in methods from any number of modules, so modules are useful from the perspective of being able to introduce common methods into unrelated classes that do not share a common hierarchical inheritance chain.
 Modules are also useful for organising various classes, also known as namespacing.
-This helps the reader makes it easier to recognise the purpose of the contained classes and also prevent avoid conflicts in methods that have the same name (but belong to different classes).
+This helps the reader makes it easier to recognise the purpose of the contained classes and also prevent avoid conflicts in methods that have the same name (but belong to different classes) by using the namespace resolution operator `::`.

 In the example below, we define two unrelated classes, `Human` and `Dog`.
 We then mix in the `Walkable` module, allowing us to access the module method `walk` in both `Human` and `Dog` classes, even though these classes are unrelated to each other.
 ```